FaheDevs/remote-mcp-server-with-auth/README.md

-# Cloudflare Remote PostgreSQL Database MCP Server + GitHub OAuth
+# Cloudflare Supabase Reservations MCP Server + GitHub OAuth

-This is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that enables you to **chat with your PostgreSQL database**, deployable as a remote MCP server with GitHub OAuth through Cloudflare.
-This is production ready MCP.
+This [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server lets an LLM **manage reservations stored in Supabase**.
+It deploys as a remote MCP server on Cloudflare Workers with GitHub OAuth so you can control who can create, update, or delete entries in your reservations table.

 ## Key Features

-- **🗄️ Database Integration with Lifespan**: Direct PostgreSQL database connection for all MCP tool calls
+- **🔗 Supabase Integration**: Uses the Supabase REST API to read and write reservations without managing direct TCP connections.
-- **🛠️ Modular, Single Purpose Tools**: Following best practices around MCP tools and their descriptions
+- **🛠️ Purpose-Built Tools**: Exposes focused MCP tools for creating, updating, and deleting reservations through Supabase.
-- **🔐 Role-Based Access**: GitHub username-based permissions for database write operations
-- **📊 Schema Discovery**: Automatic table and column information retrieval
-- **🛡️ SQL Injection Protection**: Built-in validation and sanitization
+- **🔐 GitHub OAuth Protection**: OAuth login keeps the server private, with a no-auth variant for trusted local testing.
-- **📈 Monitoring**: Optional Sentry integration for production monitoring
+- **📈 Monitoring Ready**: Optional Sentry integration wraps every tool for production observability.
-- **☁️ Cloud Native**: Powered by [Cloudflare Workers](https://developers.cloudflare.com/workers/) for global scale
+- **☁️ Cloud Native**: Runs entirely on [Cloudflare Workers](https://developers.cloudflare.com/workers/) for global scale.

 ## Modular Architecture